danmcduff/scampsdataset/README.md

 ```
 @article{mcduff2022scamps,
   title={SCAMPS: Synthetics for Camera Measurement of Physiological Signals},
-  author={McDuff, Daniel and Wander, Miah and Liu, Xin and Hill, Brian and Hernandez, Javier and Lester, Jonathan and Baltrusaitis, Tadas},
+  author={McDuff, Daniel and Wander, Miah and Liu, Xin and Hill, Brian L and Hernandez, Javier and Lester, Jonathan and Baltrusaitis, Tadas},
-  journal={arXiv:2206.04197},
+  journal={arXiv preprint arXiv:2206.04197},
   year={2022}
 }